-Ms. Pringles previously served as a Co-Chair of the Vermont Autism Task Force, a council member of the Vermont Statewide Independence Council and a board member of the Vermont Center for Independent Living (VCIL).
-She is currently a board member of Justice for All.
+Ms. Pringles is a board member of Friends of The Bridge, a fundraising board serving a community newspaper.
+She is currently President of the Montpelier-based Heart of Vermont BNI, a member organization of small business professional.
+Claudia previously served as Chair of the Vermont Autism Task Force, a council member of the Vermont Statewide Independence Council and a board member of the Vermont Center for Independent Living (VCIL).
 In 2016, she was elected as 1 of 12 delegates (out of 120 applicants) to represent Vermonters in Senator Bernie Sanders’ quest for the presidency.

 Claudia offers expertise in estate planning for families of all economic levels, including assistance drawing up powers of attorney, end-of-life documents, wills, and trusts to help ensure her clients’ wishes are captured with precision and accuracy.
 She is also an able guide through the often complex and confusing probate process.

 Many people find discussing serious family issues with attorneys intimidating.
 Claudia, however, is known for being not merely knowledgeable but approachable.
 Her genuine passion for helping others enables her to develop a comfortable rapport with clients from all backgrounds.
 Evident, too, is the genuine joy she finds in solving what sometimes seem to clients to be impossible problems.
 Claudia welcomes a challenge, and encourages you to call her with yours.

 Shelby Armstrong is the executive assistant at the Law Office of Claudia Pringles.
 She recently relocated to Vermont from Texas where she was previously tutoring